DogukanCansinKarakus/DogukanCansinKarakus.github.io/_pages/about.md

 My current research investigates the processes and actors that shape pathways from armed conflict toward sustainable peace.
 A central strand of this work examines third-party involvement across different stages of conflict resolution, from ceasefire negotiations and mediation to the implementation of peace agreements.
 In particular, I study the conditions under which different forms of mediation and implementation governance contribute to successful and durable outcomes.

-Methodologically, I employ mixed-method research designs that combine quantitative and qualitative analysis with original data collection, including cross-national datasets, large-scale surveys, and survey experiments.
+Methodologically, I employ mixed-method research designs combining quantitative and qualitative analysis with original data collection, including cross-national datasets, large-scale surveys, and survey experiments.

 ## Current Projects